 Why are there so many DNS blocks?

-First, the number of DNS requests does NOT mean the device is trying to contact the site.
-It is simply the device is trying to find the IP address of the domain.
+Firstly, the number of DNS requests does NOT mean the device is trying to contact the site.
+DNS requests simply indicate that the device is trying to find the IP address of the domain.

-Normally, a device queries for the IP address of foo[.]com, if that is successful, the device will cache the result, and all subsequent lookups will not hit the DNS server.
+Normally, a device queries for the IP address of [domain].com.
+If that is successful, the device will cache the result, and all subsequent lookups will not hit the DNS server.

 - Do an